• Sign In

 Take a few screenshots—from different zoom levels and angles.

-Upload them to your ChatGPT.
+Upload them to your AI.

 Ask Dr. Knowitall